lagomcontrol/esphome_wifi_ceilingfan_module/README.md

 # Ventair Skyfan DC - ESPHome Implementation

 ESPHome configuration for the Ventair SkyFan DC ceiling fan Tuya module (SKYAPPCM).
 This project replaces the cloud-dependent firmware with local control via ESPHome, enabling full local integration with Home Assistant.

+This module can be bought Plug & Play from here: https://lagomcontrol.com.au/product/skyfan-esphome/

-To use the factory app you must use the factoty module.
+NOTE: To use the factory app you must use the factoty module.
 This is for Home Assistant integration only.

-This module can be bought Plug & Play from here: https://lagomcontrol.com.au/product/skyfan-esphome/

 ## Overview